gzeta-adv/algolia-woocommerce/README.md

 #### Sync

-Syncs all products and categories between WooCommerce and Algolia.
+Syncs all products and categories between WooCommerce, WordPress and Algolia.

 Run the action with: